Deviation Management in Pharma: The Complete GMP Guide

 - Classify severity (if not already done)

-- Determine if batch needs to be quarantined
+- Determine if the batch needs to be quarantined

 Stage 3: Investigation